testmonitor/slack-client/README.md

 [![StyleCI](https://styleci.io/repos/401647581/shield)](https://styleci.io/repos/401647581)
 [![License](https://poser.pugx.org/testmonitor/slack-client/license)](https://packagist.org/packages/testmonitor/slack-client)

-This package provides a very basic, convenient, and unified wrapper for sending posts to Slack using an incoming webhook.
+This package provides a very basic, convenient, and unified wrapper for sending posts to Slack.
 Out of the box, it comes with:
 - Slack V2 OAuth 2.0 protocol for authentication (inspired by the [Slack Provider for OAuth 2.0 Client](https://github.com/adam-paterson/oauth2-slack)).
 - The [Slack Block Kit for PHP](https://github.com/slack-php/slack-php-block-kit), a library that provides an OOP interface in PHP for composing messages/modals.